-Facilities statewide held MILITARY MEMBERS hosted by VFW Post events to honor veterans
+Facilities statewide held MILITARY MEMBERS hosted by VFW Post events to honor veterans and military members this week.
+To all corrections staff who had a hand in recognizing veterans this week, we thank you!

 What did your facility do?
 Email Communications Director Anita Lloyd at anita@mco-seiu.org with photos and a description of your facility's events.
 We may post them in our members only Facebook group or our Flickr page.